jtheisen/sqlizer/readme.md

     from i in (from i2 in Invoices where i2.OrderNo == o.OrderNo select i2).Take(1)
     select new { o, i }

-A second from is normally simply a cross join, but in this case the subquery from depends itself on `o`, the "alias" of the first join factor.
+A second "from" is normally simply a cross join, but in this case the subquery from depends itself on `o`, the "alias" of the first join factor.

 That's not possible in SQL: Joined subqueries can't reference aliases of sibling joins - that's why there is the separate on-clause where you *are* allowed to reference the aliases of all join factors.
-This is a somewhat arbitrary restricting that is motivated by the fact that in general such an arbitrary dependencies would force a join order.
+This is a somewhat arbitrary restriction that is motivated by the fact that in general such an arbitrary dependencies would force a join order.

 Sometimes, however, they are necessary and a forced the join order is